dojo/docs/dijit/info.rst

   var dialog = new dijit.Dialog({ title:"From Source Node" }, node);
   dialog.show();

 This will cause the creator to use the node with id="makeADialog", and turn it into a `Dialog <dijit/Dialog>`_.
-You can pass a node refernece directly (as seen above), or simply pass a string id.
+You can pass a node reference directly (as seen above), or simply pass a string id.
 Either way, the reference passes through dojo.byId:

 .. code-block :: javascript
   :linenos: